lininghuhu/PyMIMOX/README.md

 A pymol plug-in for predicting B-cell epitopes

 Install
-  1 Download the PyMIMOX;
+  1 Download the PyMIMOX;\n
-  2 open the Pymol and click the options:
+  2 open the Pymol and click the options:\n
     Plugin-->Plugin Manager-->Install New Plugin-->choose file;